 stagehouse see: Records of Early English Drama: Cambridge, Volume 2: Editorial apparatus, by Alan H. Nelson, 1989, p.
 994; and What was the Queens’ Stage-house?, by Iain Richard Wright [Fellow], in Queens’ College Record 1991, pp. 13–4.

-The re-interpretation of the Stagehouse was research carried out by Iain Richard Wright, Fellow and Librarian: his obituary is at Alan H. Nelson, who brought it to publication in Records of Early English Drama: Cambridge.
+The re-interpretation of the Stagehouse was research carried out by Iain Richard Wright, Fellow and Librarian: his obituary is at Queens’ College Record 2007, pp. 9–11.
+He worked in collaboration with Alan H. Nelson, who brought it to publication in Records of Early English Drama: Cambridge.

 Critical editions, and English translations, of many of the plays performed in this period, including some of those performed at Queens’, are available at The Philological Museum, hosted by The Shakespeare Institute of the University of Birmingham.

 1632: The Rivall Friends: A comœdie, as it was acted before the King and Queens Majesties, when out of their princely favour they were pleased to visite their Universitie of Cambridge, upon the 19. day of March 1631.
 Cryed downe by boyes, faction, envie, and confident ignorance, approv’d by the judicious, and now exposed to the publique censure, by the author, Pet.
 Hausted Mr. in Artes of Queenes Colledge.
 [The play was not received well.
 A few days later, the Vice-Chancellor, who had chosen this offering from Queens’ over a competing one from Trinity, committed suicide]

 2009: Digital edition, by the EEBO Text Creation Partnership.

 1638: Valetudinarium, by William Johnson [Q].
 (OCLC 137937940) [manuscript, where author incorrectly said to be a Fellow]